 Ask about realistic, likely outcomes.
 Possibly the most important question you can pose to a divorce attorney is how he thinks your case is going to turn out.
 You’re not asking him to stare into a crystal ball, and understand that there are no guarantees.
 You’re asking for an honest assessment of the strengths and weaknesses of your case.
 He should take a moment to explain what you’re up against and how the law in your state affects your concerns.
 It may not be what you want to hear — but then again, it might be.
 In either case, forewarned is forearmed.

 Peter Van Aulen is certified by the New Jersey Supreme Court as a matrimonial attorney.
 His practice is devoted to divorce law.
-Call today for a free comprehensive in office consultation.
+Call today for a free initial consultation.